What Happened to the Creator Economy?

 Don't have an account?
 Sign up!

-@psymplescience about 2 years ago
+@psymplescience over 2 years ago

 It's interesting when VCs always want your pitch deck to look like every other and define your problem down to one simple idea [seemingly so they don't have to understand how much engineering went into the unicorn].